 1 | Explore Hundred Islands

-Out of more than 7,000 islands in the Philippines, more than a hundred of those are found in the town of Alaminos alone.
-It covers an area of 16.76 square kilometers and the total number of islands is 123 at high tide and 124 at low tide but only four of them have been developed for tourism.
+Out of more than 7,000 islands in the Philippines, more than a hundred of those are found in the Alaminos City alone.
+Hundred Islands National Park covers an area of 16.76 square kilometers and the total number of islands is 123 at high tide and 124 at low tide but only four of them have been developed for tourism.
 The whole area, believed to have formed about two million years ago, is protected.
 Some of the islands are blessed with white sand beaches, others with limestone cliffs.
 Some of the inhabitants include the Philippine Coucal, Philippine Hawk-Cuckoo, White-eared Brown-Dove, angelfish, thresher shark, and the Philippine Duck which the population is considered vulnerable due to habitat loss and overhunting.

 There are several agencies and companies in the area offering island-hopping tours.